brentp/vcfanno/caddencode/README.md

 between the real an decoded(encoded(data)) was 0.0488758515995.
 This matches well with the theoretical maximum:
 1 / (2 * 10.23) == 0.04887585532746823

+There are 3 positions on chromosome 3 that use an ambiguous reference and so store 4 base changes.
+In the file, we handle these by storing a change to C, T, G. In the code, we handle this by storing the values in the actual code so that the guarantee of a precision to within 0.05 is maintained.